 I could offer you a comfortable home, a sunny garden, a congenial atmosphere, my cherry pies…

-An inspired party theme is a lot like a good glass of giggle water.
-Both incorporate quality ingredients, showcase creativity, have layers of interest and complexity, appeal to the senses, and whet the appetite.
+An inspired party theme is like a good glass of giggle water.
+Both incorporate quality ingredients, showcase creativity, have layers of complexity, appeal to the senses, and whet the appetite.
 Ready to imbibe?
-Read on for five chic and historically inspired warm-weather party themes that are sure to intoxicate your guests this spring and summer.
+Read on for five chic, historically themed parties that are sure to intoxicate your guests this spring and summer.

 An Ice Cream Garden Party

-A big part of the New York entertaining scene in the early 19th century, ice cream gardens were fanciful restaurants that served sweet and savory ice creams along with other treats, wines and lemonades.
-Ice cream gardens also featured elaborate floral displays and musical entertainment.
-When hosting your Ice Cream Garden Party, offer a variety of flavored scoops like cinnamon, bergamot, rose petal, parmesan cheese, and asparagus, which were all popular flavors of the day, or whip up a batch of First Lady Dolley Madison’s preferred flavor: oyster.
-Serve your crème glacée in cordial glasses like these on an ornate silver tray like this one, and bring in a local chamber music group to set the perfect tone.
+Ice cream gardens were fanciful restaurants in 19th-century New York that served sweet and savory ice creams, as well as other treats, lemonades, and wine.
+With their elaborate floral displays and festive musical entertainment, they became the place for New York ladies to see and be seen.
+For your ice cream party, offer a variety of sweet and savory scoops, like cinnamon, bergamot, rose petal, Parmesan cheese, and asparagus, which were all popular flavors of the day, or whip up a batch of former First Lady Dolley Madison’s favorite flavor: oyster.
+Serve your crème glacée in small cordial glasses so your guests can try them all, and bring in a local chamber-music group to set the perfect party tone.